zhanh729/DS5690_presentation/README.md

 Presenter: Haonan Zhang, Zhenyu Liu

 ## Overview

 The BLIP framework integrates a new approach to pre-train a vision-language model by leveraging a bootstrapped dataset, which enhances the model's performance across various downstream tasks by refining the noisy web-collected image-text pairs, aiming to bridge the gap between large-scale noisy web data and the need for high-quality training sets.
-The document outlines the BLIP's solution to these issues, highlighting its unique bootstrapping process that leads to improved model performance across a variety of tasks.
+The paper outlines the BLIP's solution to these issues, highlighting its unique bootstrapping process that leads to improved model performance across a variety of tasks.

 ### Introduction
 While existing vision-language models demonstrate impressive capabilities, they often require extensive data and compute resources.
 BLIP addresses this by introducing a novel bootstrapping method called CapFilt, which utilizes synthetic caption generation and filtering to improve data quality for model pre-training.

+### BLIP Framework Overview
+BLIP proposes a new vision-language pre-training framework that efficiently combines understanding and generation tasks for vision and language, aiming to handle the noise intrinsic to web-crawled datasets.